-2008: The NAI publishes an updated Code of Conduct incorporating new restrictions on the collection and use of sensitive data and data related to children.
+2008: After a public comment period, the NAI completed a major update of the Code of Conduct, incorporating new restrictions on the collection and use of sensitive data and data related to children.
 The 2008 Code also requires an annual compliance report, detailing members’ compliance efforts.
-Pursuant to this requirement, the NAI published reports for 2009, 2010, and 2011.
+The effort was hailed as "a meaningful step toward protecting consumer privacy" and stakeholders praised the NAI for revising the Principles in an open environment with public participation.

 The NAI testified before a joint hearing of the U. S. House of Representatives Committee on Energy and Commerce Subcommittees on Commerce, Trade and Consumer Protection and Communications, Technology and the Internet.
-The testimony focused on the economic benefits to Web content providers and consumers that result from online behavioral advertising and the steps taken by NAI members to o promote transparency and choice for OBA.
+The testimony focused on the economic benefits to Web content providers and consumers that result from Interest-Based Advertising and the steps taken by NAI members to o promote transparency and choice for Interest-Based Advertising.

-2010: NAI joins the Digital Advertising Alliance, a non-profit organization of leading companies and trade associations including the Association of National Advertisers (ANA), the American Association of Advertising Agencies (4A’s), The Direct Marketing Association (DMA), the Interactive Advertising Bureau (IAB), the American Advertising Federation (AAF) and the NAI.
-The DAA was formed to administer and promote the Self-Regulatory Principles for online data collection.
+2010: NAI joins the Digital Advertising Alliance, a non-profit organization of leading trade associations including the Association of National Advertisers (ANA), the American Association of Advertising Agencies (4A’s), The Direct Marketing Association (DMA), the Interactive Advertising Bureau (IAB), the American Advertising Federation (AAF) and the NAI.
+The DAA was formed to provide consumers with enhanced transparency and control through the use of the AdChoices Icon.

-The NAI released the results of a first-of-its-kind study measuring the pricing and effectiveness of behaviorally-targeted (BT) advertising online.
+The NAI released the results of a first-of-its-kind study measuring the pricing and effectiveness of Interest-Based Advertising.
 Based on proprietary data provided by twelve major advertising networks, the study found that in 2009, behaviorally-targeted advertising secured an average of 2.68 times as much revenue per ad as non-targeted “run of network” advertising.

-2011: The NAI requires members to provide additional transparency to consumers regarding the use of health-related data used for OBA purposes.
-Members are required to post on their websites any interest segments they use for OBA purposes that are based on health-related conditions or treatments.
+2011: The NAI requires members to provide additional transparency to consumers regarding the use of health-related data used for Interest-Based Advertising purposes.
+Members are required to post on their websites any interest segments they use for Interest-Based Advertising purposes that are based on health-related conditions or treatments.

 2013: The NAI releases its fourth annual compliance report, which reflects NAI member companies' continued commitment to the principles set forth in the NAI Code.
 The report also details the NAI's planned initiatives for 2013, including the development of a revised NAI Code and of principles governing the collection and use of data on mobile devices.